women's sexual health doctor in West Bloomfield

 - How can Cratus Medical address my loss of libido?

-Treatments at our Michigan offices like the O-Shot®, Viveve®, and FemiWave work to rejuvenate and tighten the vagina, increasing vaginal lubrication and sensitivity to provide more comfortable sex that feels more intense.
+Treatments at our West Bloomfield offices like the O-Shot®, Viveve®, and FemiWave work to rejuvenate and tighten the vagina, increasing vaginal lubrication and sensitivity to provide more comfortable sex that feels more intense.

 - Can you check for a hormone imbalance?

-- As a sexual health doctor in Michigan, we offer a comprehensive approach to your symptoms.
+As a sexual health doctor in West Bloomfield, we offer a comprehensive approach to your symptoms.
 We can certainly run blood panels to test your hormone levels.
 If we find a deficit or imbalance, we can discuss your hormone replacement options.
 Hormone treatments can work well for women experiencing vaginal dryness, hormone-related depression, and diminished sex drive due to low-T.